TriplyDB/Documentation/docs/ratt-getting-started/index.md

 path: "/docs/ratt"
 ---

 **RATT can only be used in combination with [TriplyDB](https://triply.cc/triplydb).
-Contact [info@triply.cc](mailto:info@triply.cc) for more information, or to check if you are allowed to use it.**
+Contact [info@triply.cc](mailto:info@triply.cc) to receive your token to access the RATT package.**

-RATT is a [TypeScript package](https://www.npmjs.com/package/@triply/ratt) that is developed by [Triply](https://triply.cc/).
+RATT is a TypeScript package that is developed by [Triply](https://triply.cc/).
 RATT makes it possible to develop and maintain production-grade linked data pipelines.
 It is used in combination with one of the [TriplyDB subscriptions](https://triply.cc/subscriptions) to create large-scale knowledge graphs.

 RATT is written and used in TypeScript, a type-safe language that transpiles to JavaScript.
 It has the following properties that set it apart from other linked data pipeline approaches: